Smartproxy/Smartproxy/php/README.md

 3. You should see a new file named php.php in your project folder.
 Edit it using an editor of your choice.

-4. To setup your username, password and endpoint you would like to use, change the according line in within punctuation marks ('').
+4. To setup your username, password and endpoint you would like to use, change the according line within punctuation marks ('').

 <img src="https://i.imgur.com/sVu5KPa.png" alt="smartproxy php proxy username password authentication">